-As a real estate agent, it’s important to have a good relationship with your existing clients and potential leads.
+As a real estate agent, it’s crucial to have a good relationship with your existing clients and potential leads.
 So you’re going to want to keep your clients updated with the latest news regarding real estate restrictions in your area.

-You can do this either by posting on social media, sending a personalized email, or make a phone call to your clients.
+You can do this either by posting on social media, sending a personalised email, or make a phone call to your clients.
 If your clients have any questions (which they most certainly will), you’ll be able to offer them guidance and reassurance during these challenging times.

 Finding solid leads is one of the hardest parts of being a real estate agent in the Bay area because there are so many agents in the same boat as you.
 That’s why it’s essential to keep in touch and let them know you’re there for them.
 Talk to them about what they want in a home.

 Send them potential houses that they may be interested in.
 Keep your leads informed about any price changes on those houses.
 The goal here is to make sure these folks know that you’re doing everything you can to help them sell their home and find a new one.